WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

 # Develop WasmEdge Plug-in in C API

-By developing a plugin, one can extend the functionality of WasmEdge and customize it to suit the specific needs.
+By developing a plugin, one can extend the functionality of WasmEdge and customize it to suit specific needs.
 WasmEdge provides a C++ based API for registering extension modules and host functions.
-While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, the plugin API allows such extensions to be incorporated into WasmEdge's own building and releasing process.
+While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, the plugin API allows such extensions to be incorporated into WasmEdge's building and releasing process.
 Here is a flowchart showing all the steps needed for developing WasmEdge Plugin -

 ```mermaid
 graph LR;